 Here in the US, by the time water reaches our sink, it’s generally safe to drink.
 That’s because water treatment facilities clean and filter water of harmful bacteria or protozoa.
-Although safe to drink, treatment facilities can’t filter everything out of the water.
-Truth is, tap water still has particles in it.
-These particles aren’t harmful to people but can mean bad news for your ice machine.
+And while safe to drink, treatment facilities can’t filter everything out of the water.
+The truth is, tap water still has particles in it.
+These particles aren’t harmful to people, but they can mean bad news for your ice machine.
 That’s why ice machines have their own water filter that traps deposits that can clog up a unit.
-Knowing how to clean an ice maker’s dirty water filter can keep your machine in working condition.
+Knowing how to clean an ice maker’s dirty water filter can help keep your machine in working condition.

 Here’s what causes an ice machine water filter to clog and how it can affect your ice production.